-In this section, we show the numerical results of the amplitude of the SMR signal, $\Delta G/G_0$, for the $S=1/2$ and $S=1$ spin systems on a two-dimensional square lattice and a quasi-two-dimensional cubic lattice with a finite number of layers.
+Here, we show the numerical results of the amplitude of the SMR signal, $\Delta G/G_0$, for $S=1/2$ and $S=1$ spin systems on a two-dimensional square lattice and a quasi-two-dimensional cubic lattice with a finite number of layers.
 We also show the two contributions, $\Delta G_z/G_0$ and $\Delta G_{xy}/G_0$, separately (see Eqs.~\eqref{eq:Gsum}-\eqref{eq:Jadef}).
-Finally, we discuss the effect of randomness using a model with disordered exchange interactions.
+Finally, we discuss the effect of randomness by using a model with disordered exchange interactions.

-We note that the quasi-two-dimensional quantum Heisenberg model has no long-range order at finite temperatures because of the Mermin–Wagner theorem.
+We should note that the quasi-two-dimensional quantum Heisenberg model has no long-range order at finite temperatures because of the Mermin–Wagner theorem.
 However, the staggered magnetization grows rapidly below a specific temperature, at which the correlation length exceeds the system size at low temperatures.
-Since this rapid growth of the staggered magnetization is expected to simulate the actual behavior of thin antiferromagnet layers, our numerical results are used for discussing qualitative features of the SMR signal (for a detailed discussion, see Sec.~\ref{sec:discussion}).
+Since this rapid growth of the staggered magnetization is expected to simulate the actual behavior of thin antiferromagnet layers, our numerical results can be used for discussing the qualitative features of the SMR signal (for a detailed discussion, see Sec.~\ref{sec:discussion}).